wilsonzlin/nanoscript/README.md

 ## Purpose

-This was just a small side project to try out parts of [ooml-lang](https://github.com/lerouche/ooml-lang).
+This started off as a small side project to experiment with language design.
 Use it for learning, embed it into your project, or check out its syntax.

 ## Does it work